Inter-Domain Routing (idr) Internet Drafts

 BGP-LS Extension for Inter-AS Topology Retrieval

-Authors: Aijun Wang, Huaimo Chen, Ketan Talaulikar, Shunwan Zhuang
+Authors: Aijun Wang, Huaimo Chen, Ketan Talaulikar, Shunwan Zhuang, Changwang Lin

 Working Group: Inter-Domain Routing (idr)

-This document describes the process to build Border Gateway Protocol- Link State (BGP-LS) key parameters in inter-domain scenario, defines one new BGP-LS Network Layer Reachability Information (NLRI) type (Stub Link NLRI) and some new Type-Length-Values (TLVs) for BGP-LS to let Software Definition Network (SDN) controller retrieve the network topology automatically under various inter-AS environments.
+This document describes the process to distribute Border Gateway Protocol- Link State (BGP-LS) key parameters for inter-domain links between two Autonomous Systems.
+This document defines a new type within the BGP-LS NLRI for a Stub Link and three new type-length- values (TLVs) for BGP-LS Link descriptor.
+These additions to BGP-LS let Software Definition Network (SDN) controllers retrieve the network topology automatically under various inter-AS environments.
 Such extension and process can enable the network operator to collect the interconnect information between different domains and then calculate the overall network topology automatically based on the information provided by BGP-LS protocol.

 Deprecation of AS_SET and AS_CONFED_SET in BGP